 Repurpose and reuse videos across various platforms

 Try to avoid publishing the same video across many platforms, and instead repurpose and reuse video footage to create different versions.
+We suggest using a tool to help you with video transcoding, so that you are able to convert a video file from one format to another, and make videos viewable across different platforms and devices.

 For example you could use a simple MP4 cutter such as Movavi Video Editor to create teasers of the video to promote and link to it on social media.
 Or you could transcribe the video and take some screenshots to turn it into an article, or even extract the audio track to create a podcast.

 The opportunities to repurpose videos are close to endless, and you should explore as many of them as you can.
+If you need some help with the edition of your videos, Tracy is available for hire for videography work and she is a true expert.

 Inject personality into your videos